ynvb/DIE/README.md

 #### Example Video II
 [Code Coverage](https://vimeo.com/130815898)
-In which we will show you how running DIE before even looking at the static anlysis helps with code coverage, indirect calls, and function defenitions.
+In which we will show you how running DIE before even looking at the static analysis helps with code coverage, indirect calls, and function defenitions.

 #### Example Video III
 [Querying DieDB](https://vimeo.com/130815899)